ππ¦ fimod β the data shaper CLI

 π‘ DRY your pipelines Β· Slim your container images Β· Tame your configs

-fimod (Flexible Input, Mold Output Data) embeds Pydantic Monty (a Rust implementation of Python) in a single binary (~2.3 MB, UPX-compressed).
+fimod (Flexible Input, Mold Output Data) embeds Pydantic Monty (a Rust implementation of Python) in a single binary (~3.3 MB in the UPX-compressed standard build).
 You write the transform logic; fimod handles parsing, format detection, and I/O.

 # π― One-liner